A welcome packet is a fantastic way to introduce new clients to your service business.

 You could also include any terms and conditions here that you have around cancellation timeframes and rescheduling to inform and remind your clients.

-Now sure where to start when it comes to marketing your service-based small business?
+Now sure where to start when it comes to designing a client onboarding process for your service business?
 That’s where I can help.
-Get started by downloading my free Ultimate Marketing Checklist by clicking the button below:
+Get started by downloading my free Ultimate Client Onboarding Checklist by clicking the button below:

 Depending on the type of services you offer, you may have future appointments or sessions that you need to schedule with your clients.